All about Museo de la Ciudad de Mérida (2025 Guide)

 Permanent Exhibitions

-The museum isn’t huge, but it features around 150 permanent pieces.
-They’re spread across four main rooms, each focused on a key chapter of Mérida’s history – here’s a quick overview:
+On the ground floor, the museum displays about 150 permanent pieces.
+They’re spread across four main areas, each focused on a key chapter of Mérida’s history.
+Here’s a quick overview:

 Prehispanic Merida: This room showcases numerous artifacts from ancient Merida, predating the Spanish conquest, including items from the Maya civilization.

-Colonial and Novohispanic Merida: Here, visitors encounter objects dating back to Merida's founding period, as well as everyday items, weaponry, and other artifacts reflecting life during the colonial era.
+Colonial and Novohispanic Merida: Here, you encounter objects dating back to Merida's founding period, as well as everyday items, weaponry, and other artifacts reflecting life during the colonial era.

 Merida in the 19th and Early 20th Century: This room presents artifacts depicting the city's development, economic growth, and aspects of daily life, education, and politics during this period.